-These triple layer chocolate peanut butter cookie bars are easy to make and perfect for events when you need a quick dessert.
-The triple layers are made with coconut flakes, peanut butter and chocolate on top of a delicious graham crackers crust.
+These chocolate peanut butter bars are easy to make and perfect for events when you need a quick dessert.
+The triple layers are made with coconut flakes, peanut butter, and chocolate on top of a delicious graham crackers crust.

 There is nothing more American than chocolate and peanut butter together.
 When you add another layer of coconut, the combination ends up being divine.
 Whoever invented this recipe was a genius, in my opinion.

-If you consider yourself a beginner in the baking department or a more advanced baker who doesn’t have the time or doesn’t like elaborated recipes, this one is for you.
+If you consider yourself a beginner in the baking department or a more advanced baker who doesn't have the time or likes elaborate recipes, this one is for you.

-The next step will be to butter a 13×9 inch baking dish.
-If you prefer, you can use parchment paper for it, like in this video.
+If you prefer, you can use parchment paper for it, like in this tutorial.

-Make the crust.
 Use graham crackers crumbs and mix them with butter.
-The original recipe tells me that the butter goes on the pan and the crumbs on top of it.
+The original recipe tells me that the butter goes on the pan and the crumbs on top.

 Anyway, forming the crust is also easy to do in a food processor if you have one.
 Just pulse crackers with butter together until you have a mixture that looks like wet sand.
 (Here is an article that talks about the perfect graham crackers crust)

-Press the crumb mixture firmly on bottom of the baking pan and add evenly the coconut flakes.
-On top of the coconut flakes pour the sweetened condensed milk, trying to spread it as even as possible.
+Press the crumb mixture firmly on the bottom of the baking pan and add the coconut flakes evenly.
+On top of the coconut flakes, pour the sweetened condensed milk, trying to spread it as evenly as possible.

 Allow it to cool before you cut it to serve.